oneapi-src/ai-structured-data-generation/README.md

 The log file name can be changed to describe the run.

 #### Clean Up Bare Metal
 Follow these steps to restore your ``$WORKSPACE`` directory to an initial step.
-Please note that all downloaded dataset files, conda environment, and logs created by workflow will be deleted.
+Please note that all downloaded dataset files, conda environment, and logs created by the workflow will be deleted.
 Before executing next steps back up your important files.

 ```bash
 # activate base environment